farazkh80/AirMouse/README.md

 `MouseController.py` is the main controller that calls upon `HandDetectorModule.py` for hand detection and finger position tracking when in Basic Mode and calls either of `GestureClassifierTorch.py` and `GestureClassifierScikit.py` modules for detecting the gesture being shown when in Gesture Mode.

 When in **Basic** Mode:
-`HandDetectorModule.py` is responsible for detecting the position of the hand using OpenCV and then extract the hand landmark coordinates using Mediapipe Machine Learning Solutions `HandDetectorModule.py` can then determine the finger tip position and whether the fingers are up or down for automating basic operations such as moving mouse cursor around with the movement of index finger or clicking when index finger and middle finger are close to each other.
+`HandDetectorModule.py` is responsible for detecting the position of the hand using OpenCV and then extract the hand landmark coordinates using [Mediapipe](https://google.github.io/mediapipe/solutions/hands) Machine Learning Solutions `HandDetectorModule.py` can then determine the finger tip position and whether the fingers are up or down for automating basic operations such as moving mouse cursor around with the movement of index finger or clicking when index finger and middle finger are close to each other.

 When in **Gesture** Mode:
-any of `GestureClassifierTorch.py` and `GestureClassifierScikit.py` can use `/data/hands-coords.csv` data for training a Multi Classification Neural Network Model(Pytorch) or a pre-defined Classification model such as Logistic Regression or Random Forest Classifier(Scikit-learn) and predicting the gesture being captured by OpenCV webcam.
+Either of `GestureClassifierTorch.py` and `GestureClassifierScikit.py` can use `/data/hands-coords.csv` data for training a Multi Classification Neural Network Model(Pytorch) or a pre-defined Classification model such as Logistic Regression or Random Forest Classifier(Scikit-learn) and predicting the gesture being captured by OpenCV webcam.
 Upon predicting the gesture class, the `MouseController.py` can perform personalized computer operations such as playing a specific video or showing the current weather outside.

 # Current Issues

-- Searching dataset initialization takes place before each new search, reducing the searching speed
-- Model loading from checkpoint also happens before each summarization task
-- Constant, non-configurable `text_max_token_len` of 512 and `summary_max_token_len` of 128 as suggested by the original [T5](https://arxiv.org/abs/1910.10683) paper, limit the word-range of input and output text
+- Certain computer operations such as zooming-in and zooming-out reduces the video capture speed to 2-3 FPS, due to their complex automation.
+- Gesture mode operations cannot be used consecutively without switching to basic mode in between, due to gesture classification per FPS.

 # Contributing